-12 Days Of Christmas - KBEC 1390
+12 Days Of Christmas

 KBEC would like to encourage you to register for the “12 Days Of Christmas” contest!
 Visit each of our participating retailers BEFORE the day of their drawing and register to win a $100 gift certificate to that store!
-Every entry will be entered into our grand prize drawing on December 22nd!
+Every entry will be entered into our grand prize drawing on December 20th at 9:45am during the Flea Market!
 The grand prize this year is a $1100 prize package that contains 11 $100 gift certificates for each one of our participating retailers.
-Once you’ve entered into the contest, stay tuned for the grand prize drawing of $1100 worth of gift certificates to be drawn on December 22nd at 4:30pm.
+Once you’ve entered into the contest, stay tuned for the grand prize drawing of $1100 worth of gift certificates to be drawn on December 20th at 9:45am.
 You must be listening to win.
 You’ll have 5 minutes to call.
 If we have no winner, we draw another name and keep going.
 Get by each of these retailers and get registered!

-We are sweetening the deal this year, not only will the grand prize winner get 11 $100 gift cards from each of the merchants they will also receive an 8ft large stocking filled with Toys appropriate for Children 4-10 yrs. old!

 Links below can provide directions to each of the retailers.
 Please note the date of their drawings are also in BOLD